-LISTEN is a grassroots community organisation that exists to initiate and foster change, using a feminist perspective to promote the visibility and experiences of people who have been excluded and under-represented across the music industry, including women, gender non-conforming and LGBTQIA+ people, people of colour, Aboriginal and Torres Strait Islander people, people with disabilities and other marginalised folk in Australian music.
+LISTEN is a grassroots community organisation that exists to initiate and foster change in Australian music.
+LISTEN seeks to promote the visibility and experiences of people who have been excluded and under-represented across the music industry, including women, gender non-conforming and LGBTQIA+ people, people of colour, Aboriginal and Torres Strait Islander people, people with disabilities and other marginalised groups.

-A grassroots and entirely volunteer-run organisation, LISTEN is here to spark conversation, initiate change, and celebrate equal participation in the music industry.
+A not for profit and entirely volunteer-run organisation, LISTEN seeks to spark conversation, initiate change, and celebrate equal participation in the music industry.
 This outcome is one we aim to facilitate in whatever way the community believes effective and appropriate, and we encourage engagement with anyone who is enthused and inspired to do so.

-We are dedicated to a continued emphasis on a breadth of diversity in the Australian music scene.
-Historically and in the present day – in our own words, on our own terms.
+LISTEN is dedicated to a continued emphasis on a breadth of diversity in Australian music scenes.

-LISTEN values: Equality, Intersectionality, Fairness, Justice, Education, Inquiry, Innovation, Interconnection, Inclusion, Honesty, Respect and Compassion.
+LISTEN values: Justice, Intersectionality, Education, Inquiry, Innovation, Interconnection, Inclusion, Honesty, Respect and Compassion.

 How LISTEN Began

-In 2014, Melbourne-based musician, Evelyn Morris got a little fed up with the tired, exclusionary conversations around music and posted their thoughts online.
+In 2014, Melbourne-based musician, Evelyn Morris got a little fed up with the tired, exclusionary conversations related to gender and music and posted their thoughts online.
 A huge groundswell of interest in continuing the conversation surfaced, and LISTEN was conceived.

 Years later, there are several rotating core members who contribute to LISTEN’s organisation, activism, mentoring, ideology, events, publishing, scouting for contributors, archiving presentation and more.
-This dynamic team is committed to bringing a feminist perspective and critical thinking into music in Australia, and allowing the conversation to grow and change however it needs to.
+This dynamic team is committed to bringing a justice-oriented perspective and critical thinking into music in Australia, and allowing the conversation to grow and change however it needs to.

-A large part of the LISTEN project is to spark conversation around women and gender non conforming people’s experiences in music, and to allow musicians and others involved in the music industry to connect.
+A large part of the LISTEN project is to spark conversation and allow musicians and others involved in the music industry to connect.
 If you would like to become involved in LISTEN projects, curate a LISTENING Party, or contribute in some other way, please get in touch.

 For those who would like a little more guidance, be it putting together a piece for submission, or navigating the music world in general, we’d like to help.
 Contact us for more information about mentorship through LISTEN.